wentacc/Bayesian-Segmentation-and-Uncertainty-estimation-on-CityScapes/README.md

 2. Implement **UNet** for semantic segmentation with **TensorFlow**.
 Stop  training due to a lack of GPUs.
 Relevant codes and files are stored in `./UNet`.

    For more information on the dataset please refer to: [CityScapes dataset](https://www.cityscapes-dataset.com/).
-   This is also a team project for Deep Learning for Computer Vision course, lectured by Prof. Alexander Amini.
+   This is also a team project for Deep Learning for Computer Vision course, lectured by MIT Prof. Alexander Amini.

    ​